The Potential Impact of Treatment on HIV Incidence

 - Identify and prioritise research of most urgent programmatic importance.

-Following the meeting, the Consortium produced a special collection of papers in the journal PLOS Medicine examining different aspects and considerations around HIV treatment as prevention which was launched at the XIX International AIDS Conference in Washington DC.
+- Following the meeting, the Consortium produced a special collection of papers in the journal PLOS Medicine examining different aspects and considerations around HIV treatment as prevention which was launched at the XIX International AIDS Conference in Washington DC.
+PLoS Medicine Special Collection with the HIV Modelling Consortium

 MC 3.1: PI Wim Delva - SACEMA